SrRenks/Zealium/README.md

 ## Future Improvements

-We plan to replace the `pychrome` dependency with a custom, lightweight CDP client built from scratch.
-This tool will directly interact with the Chromium DevTools Protocol, offering greater control, stability, and performance, tailored specifically for stealth automation use cases.
+Zealium will evolve into a fully independent project, removing the dependency on `pychrome` entirely.
+The future version will feature a native CDP client that communicates with Chromium via **PIPE**, enabling more robust, stealth-oriented automation.
+This transition will allow for finer orchestration of browser instances with improved isolation, performance, and undetectability—making Zealium a dedicated solution for secure and anonymous browser control.

 ---